stevetab03/SVMA/README.md

 ## What the Model Does

-- Models the joint dynamics of spot price, open-interest-anchored strike, and stochastic volatility as a three-dimensional coupled system
+- Models the joint dynamics of spot price, open-interest-anchored strike, and stochastic volatility as a multi-dimensional coupled system
-- Decomposes the price drift into four distinct structural forces: baseline mean reversion, cointegration-gated VECM correction, localized strike pinning, and momentum — each activated only when statistically warranted
+- Decomposes the price drift into four distinct structural forces: baseline mean reversion, VECM correction, localized strike pinning, and momentum — each activated only when statistically warranted
 - Proves via infinitesimal generator analysis that the system admits a unique stationary measure, preventing numerical instability during high-volatility regimes
-- Calibrates against observed option surfaces using a vega-weighted objective that prioritises fidelity where risk exposure is largest
+- Calibrates against observed option surfaces using a vega-weighted objective function that prioritizes fidelity where risk exposure is largest

 ---